Samaddar (surname)

 Samaddar (সমাদ্দার), also spelled Samadder, is a Bengali Hindu surname, commonly found among the Bengalis of the Bengal region.
-They are considered Rarhi Brahmins of the Kashyapa gotra or can be any castes or sub-castes due to historic adaptation to various professions during their migration from Rarh regions to various new settlements.
+They are usually Rarhi Brahmins of the Kashyapa gotra but some belong to any castes or sub-castes due to historic adaptation to various professions during their migration from Rarh regions to various new settlements.
 The common language spoken by them is Bengali.

 Notable people with the surname include: